• Skip to primary navigation

 In the context of critical thinking, scepticism refers to one being open to the possibility that their knowledge at any given point in time may be only part of a bigger picture.

-Ennis (1987) identified a number of temperaments and competencies associated with critical thinking which focussed on such as the ability to reflect sceptically and The ability to think in a reasoned way.
+Ennis (1987) identified a number of temperaments and competencies associated with critical thinking which focused on such as the ability to reflect sceptically and The ability to think in a reasoned way.

 Critical thinking promotes the constructive use of scepticism to analyse what is before you – be it a text, an image, an event unfolding etc.